This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 Thanks to support for hardware acceleration, Libavg is one of the best Python GUI libraries for developing Python iOS and Android apps for modern touch-based devices.

-Libavg includes a number of key features for mobile phones, such as support for cameras, animation, text alignment, and GPU effects.
-There’s also support for rotation, scaling, blending modes, and cropping.
+Libavg includes several key features for mobile phones, such as support for cameras, animation, text alignment, and GPU effects.
+It also supports rotation, scaling, blending modes, and cropping.
 Clearly, Libavg was purpose-built for mobile applications.

 Key Features // Product Highlights